10 Reasons To Be a Software Developer

 6. High salary

-Salary is a compelling reason why people become software developers.
-The average salary for a software engineer in the United States is $107,948 per year.
+Salary is a compelling reason why people become software developers, with salaries averaging above $100,000 a year.
 This salary can increase if you develop your own software and develop a credible reputation within your industry.
 For the most up-to-date information from Indeed, please click on the salary link above.

 7. Working collaboratively and individually